-- Remove the labels, if possible. - Brush or wipe away any dirt from the packaging. - Thoroughly wash packaging with soap and water preferably hot water. - · Rinse with water that is safe for drinking. - Sanitize by immersion: place containers in water and boil for 2 minutes, or use a chemical sanitizer by combining 1 cup of regular, unscented household bleach with 5 gallons of water and soaking containers for 15 minutes. - Air dry all items for at least 1 hour before opening or storing. - If labels were removed, write the contents and dates on the container.
+- Remove the labels, if possible. - Brush or wipe away any dirt from packaging. - Thoroughly wash packaging with soap and water (preferably hot water). - · Rinse with water that is safe for drinking. - Sanitize by immersion: place containers in water and bring to a boil for 2 minutes, or use a chemical sanitizer by combining 1 cup of regular, unscented household bleach with 5 gallons of water and soaking containers for 15 minutes. - Air dry all items for a minimum of 1 hour before opening or storing. - If labels were removed, write contents and dates on the container.
 Include sell-by, use-by, and best-by dates on the date label.